On the Byzantine-Resilience of Distillation-Based Federated Learning

-where $\alpha$ is the fraction of byzantine clients.
+where $\alphafrac$ is the fraction of byzantine clients.

-\paragraph{The byzantine resilience of \gls{fd}.} We argue that there are two main reasons why vanilla \gls{fd} is less susceptible to byzantine attacks than vanilla \gls{fedavg}.
+\paragraph{The byzantine resilience of \gls{fd}.} There are two main reasons why vanilla \gls{fd} is less susceptible to byzantine attacks than vanilla \gls{fedavg}.
 First, the influence of byzantine clients on the server parameters in \gls{fd} is indirect.
 They can only affect the distillation objective \labelcref{eq:p-distill} through their predictions, which must then influences the server's optimization procedure.
 This contrasts with \gls{fedavg}, where byzantine clients can directly manipulate the server parameters through their parameter updates.
 Second, the threat vector in \gls{fd} is confined to the bounded probability simplex $\simplex$, limiting the impact of perturbations, unlike in \gls{fedavg}, where the threat vector operates in the higher-dimensional, unbounded parameter space.